rikyoz/bit7z/README.md

 ## Introduction

-**bit7z** is a C++ static library that allows compression/extraction of file archive formats through a clean, simple, and entirely object-oriented wrapper interface to the dynamic libraries from the 7-zip project (<https://www.7-zip.org/>).<br/>It supports compression and extraction to and from the filesystem or the memory, reading archives metadata, updating existing ones, creating multi-volume archives, operation progress callbacks, and many other functionalities.
+**bit7z** is a cross-platform C++ static library that allows the compression/extraction of archive files through a clean, simple, and entirely object-oriented wrapper interface to the dynamic libraries from the 7-zip project (<https://www.7-zip.org/>).<br/>It supports compression and extraction to and from the filesystem or the memory, reading archives metadata, updating existing ones, creating multi-volume archives, operation progress callbacks, and many other functionalities.

 ## Supported Features

 + **Compression** using the following archive formats: 7z, XZ, BZIP2, GZIP, TAR, ZIP and WIM.
-+ **Extraction** of the following archive formats: 7z, AR, ARJ, BZIP2, CAB, CHM, CPIO, CramFS, DEB, DMG, EXT, FAT, GPT, GZIP, HFS, HXS, IHEX, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, QCOW2, RAR, RAR5, RPM, SquashFS, TAR, UDF, UEFI, VDI, VHD, VMDK, WIM, XAR, XZ, Z and ZIP.
++ **Extraction** of many archive formats: 7z, AR, ARJ, BZIP2, CAB, CHM, CPIO, CramFS, DEB, DMG, EXT, FAT, GPT, GZIP, HFS, HXS, IHEX, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, QCOW2, RAR, RAR5, RPM, SquashFS, TAR, UDF, UEFI, VDI, VHD, VMDK, WIM, XAR, XZ, Z and ZIP.
 + **Reading metadata** of archives and of their content (from v3.x).
 + **Testing** archives for errors (from v3.x).
-+ **Updating** existing file archives (from v3.1.x).
++ **Updating** existing file archives with new files (from v3.1.x).
++ **Renaming** or **deleting** old items in existing file archives (from v4.0.x)
 + **Compression and extraction _to and from_ memory** (from v2.x) and **C++ standard streams** (from v3.1.x).
 + Compression using a **custom directory system** in the output archives (from v3.x)
 + **Selective extraction** of only specified files/folders **using wildcards** (from v3.x) and **regexes** (from v3.1.x).